MicrosoftDocs/sql-docs/docs/advanced-analytics/python/publish-consume-python-code.md

 ### Delete services

 You can delete services you've created.
-You can also delete the services of others if you are assigned to a role that has the appropriate permissions.
+You can also delete the services of others, if you are assigned to a role that has the appropriate permissions.

 In this example, we delete the second web service version we just published.